Ensembl/ensembl-genes-metadata/README.md

 #### What it does

 It will reference the production portal to identify all live databases linked to the current Ensembl release.
-These databases are the queried to obtain meta information such as the genebuild method, genebuild completion date and genome accession.
+These databases are then queried to obtain meta information such as the genebuild method, genebuild completion date and genome accession.
 The retrieved meta data is checked against all pending genebuilds and when a match is found, the pending genebuild status is updated.

 #### Notifications